amritessh/trackLC/README.md

 # trackLC

-Extension to track all my LC submissions
+Chrome Extension to track all my LC submissions